us-daretobebetter/ai-ml-challenge-2020/README.md

 | Integer generated for tracking individual clauses. | Section or paragraph of a EULA document that has been reviewed for acceptability to GSA. | Indication if this clause is acceptable (0) or unacceptable (1) to GSA. **This is the indicator we are asking teams to help us predict**  |

 ## Validation Data For The Challenge
 When you submit your solution, one of the required items is a validation data set.
-This is the input for that delivrable.
+This is the input for that deliverable.
 See below for more details.

 | Data set                                                                   | Description                                              | Date published |
 | -------------------------------------------------------------------------- | -------------------------------------------------------- | -------------- |